SergioManuelJob/MangaAppPhotos/README.md

 # Manga App

-An app made with Ionic that displays manga's.
+An app made to displays manga's.

 ## Description